hendrik49/laravel-test-fullstack/README.md

-# Laravel Blog
+# Laravel Blog Test

-A simple blog for demonstration purpose.
-Based on Laravel 5.8
+A simple blog for test purpose.
+Based on Laravel

 ## Requirements